Koha-Community/kohadocs/source/tools.rst

 -  Zip up the text file and the image files

--  Go to the Upload Patron Images Tool
+-  Go to the Upload patron images tool

    |image290|